BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 In another topic, let's talk about video quality.
 We used to use _Google Live Stream_ before, but the 720p broadcast, with its very low bitrate and aggressive compression, sometimes made it difficult to follow.
 _Text and images were often very pixelated._

-We finally wanted to be able to more easily handle a _hybrid_ mode to our LFTs. $ Because of the pandemic, telecommuting and the fact that some of Bedrock's employees are located in Paris, we need to be able to broadcast and capture the LFT both in person and remotely.
+Also, we wanted to, easily, handle a _hybrid_ mode to our LFTs.
+Because of the pandemic, telecommuting and the fact that some of Bedrock's employees are located in Paris, we need to broadcast and capture the LFT both in person and remotely.
-By _hybrid_ mode we also meant that during the same event, we wanted to be able to host speakers from the location of their choice.
+By _hybrid_ mode we also meant that during the same event, we need to host speakers from the location of their choice.

 ## What we did?

 After a few exchanges with other conference organizations, we decided to give [Streamyard](https://streamyard.com/) a chance.
-With some quick tests, we took a license and started the new version of the LFT.
+After some quick tests, we bought a license and started the new version of the LFT.

 ### What is Streamyard?

-Streamyard is a live streaming platform directly in the browser.
+Streamyard is a live streaming platform that runs directly in the browser.

-It does not have all the customization and possibilities of OBS but the huge advantage of streamyard is its portability.
+It does not have all the customization and possibilities of OBS, but its huge advantage is its portability.
 This solution allows Bedrock employees to manage the LFT from any computer.

 Here are some sample images and overviews of the Streamyard UI: